splashkit/the-programmers-field-guide/src/content/docs/book/part-1-instructions/3-control-flow/0-panorama/10-1-analog-sensors.md

     Connect the "left" outer terminal to Ground (GND), as shown with the black wire above.

-    Connect the outer terminal to the 3.3V supply, as shown with the red wire above.
+    Connect the "right" outer terminal to the 3.3V supply, as shown with the red wire above.

 3. **Connect the middle pin:**

-    Connect the middle terminal to the **A0** ADC channel on the ADS7830 module so that the variable voltage can be read by your Raspberry Pi.
+    Connect the middle terminal to the **A0** analog channel on the ADS7830 module so that the variable voltage can be read by your Raspberry Pi.

 ### Reading the Potentiometer